Ella Lawrence and Aida Mollenkamp

 For the best results, preheat the panini press, and remember that it is better to cook a sandwich on lower heat for a longer time (rather than on high heat) so that the bread turns crisp and toasty without burning.
 Slightly stale bread will usually hold up better in a press than very fresh bread.

-4 ounces Port-Salut, fontina, or Gouda cheese, shredded on the large holes of a box grater
+- 4 ounces Port-Salut, fontina, or Gouda cheese, shredded on the large holes of a box grater

-2 tablespoon olive tapenade (store-bought is fine)
+- 2 tablespoon olive tapenade (store-bought is fine)

-4 ounces roast turkey breast, thinly sliced
+- 4 ounces roast turkey breast, thinly sliced

 - 1Preheat the press.
 Evenly spread 1/4 of the butter on each bread slice and sprinkle with salt.
 Place 2 bread slices butter side down on a work surface and arrange the half of the cheese on each slice.
 Place the remaining 2 bread slices down on the work surface and spread half of the tapenade on each slice.
 Arrange the roast turkey on top of the tapenade and close the sandwich.